 - Applications associated with third-party identity providers such as Okta, Ping, and ADFS.

 To add these applications, you must first configure the third-party identity provider as an application source in Workspace ONE Access.
-SeeProviding Access to Third-Party Managed Applications in Workspace ONE for information.
+SeeProviding Access to Third-Party Managed Applications in Workspace ONE Access for information.

 Before setting up Web applications in the catalog, take into account the following considerations.